Skip to Content

 Introduction

-Though every connector built with the Harmony Connector SDK will be different in both design and implementation, there are a few core concepts that all connectors include, covered under Connector SDK Concepts in Harmony Connector SDK.
+Though every connector built with the Jitterbit Connector SDK will be different in both design and implementation, there are a few core concepts that all connectors include, covered under Connector SDK Concepts in Jitterbit Connector SDK.

 This page expands on those core concepts, covering implementation details for connectors developed using the Connector SDK.